souktha/souktha.github.io/misc/class_report_503/index.rst

 :copyright: None

 :abstract:
-        The Arimoto-Blahut algorithm is the algorithm used to solve the convext optimization problem for the maximum capacity of a discrete memoryless channel.
+        The Arimoto-Blahut algorithm is the algorithm used to solve the convex optimization problem for the maximum capacity of a discrete memoryless channel.
 We will implement their algorithm with MATLAB script to solve the given problem.